smeup/ken/doc/development/publish_procedure.md

 Follow the steps below to publish a new version

-- make you changes in the code
+- make your changes to the code

 - update the documentation with the following command:

-    dartdoc --format "md"
+  `dartdoc --format "md"`

 - update the version in the pubspec.yaml

 - document the version in the CHANGELOG.md file

 - Check the release with following command:

-    dart pub publish --dry-run
+  `dart pub publish --dry-run`

 - Run the following command to publish the new version:

-    dart pub publish
+  `dart pub publish`